Please join us for an Oral History M.A. program open house on Thursday, January 18, 2018 at 6:30 p.m. in Knox Hall 509. Refreshments will be served.

 A brief reminder that all attendees of our One-Day Oral History Training Workshops on Saturday, January 20, 2018 receive an application fee waiver to OHMA.
 Let us know once you've submitted your application so that we can send the waiver to Columbia's Graduate School of Arts and Sciences.

-We looking forward to reviewing your applications and meeting you in person on the 18th!
+We are looking forward to reviewing your applications and meeting you in person on the 18th!